-- All irrigation heads and equipment at grade level shall be pre-located. - All deep tine and core aeration shall take place in opposing directions. - All repairs shall be addressed at the end of the playing season in the fall, but prior to the winter season. - A rate of 1m3 of top dress mix per 100m2 shall be used for top dressing and dragging.
-A rate of 20kg of sports turf mix per 4000m2 shall be used, this shall be applied in two - A rate of 20kg of sports turf mix per 4000m2 opposing directions.
+- All irrigation heads and equipment at grade level shall be pre-located. - All deep tine and core aeration shall take place in opposing directions. - All repairs shall be addressed at the end of the playing season in the fall, but prior to the winter season. - A rate of 1m3 of top dress mix per 100m2 shall be used for top dressing and dragging. - A rate of 20kg of sports turf mix per 4000m2 shall be used, this shall be applied in two opposing directions.